gurvirdhillon/LegoWorkStation-CW/README.md

 ## Assumptions

-If the user is logged in they are considered an "admin" user and will have access to the admin controls.
+If the user is logged in they are considered an "admin" user and will have access to the admin controls which will allow them to add their own bricks.

 ## Explanation on the project

 I decided to use a database called SQLite which leads to more maintainable code as i initially started off with an array of objects.
 However, an array of objects can not handle stock management very well.
 Therefore i had chosen to switch.
 I had stored my products in a lego database which holds the properties of the old arrays.

+I had set up jest testing and this will be apart of my future works to add unit tests in.

+I have been able to use local storage in order to store the users bricks.
+It has been stored in an array of objects in the local storage set-up.
+I also set up a counter so it shows how many items are in the basket.

 ## Paradigm